-CROWDS ARE LARGEST AT DISNEYLAND during the summer (Memorial Day through Labor Day) and during specific holiday periods during the rest of the year.
+rest of the year.
 The busiest time of all is Christmas Day through New Year's Day.
-Thanksgiving weekend, the week of Washington's Birthday, spring break for schools and colleges, and the two weeks around Easter are also extremely busy.
-To give you some idea of what busy means at Disneyland, more than 77,000 people have toured Disneyland Park on a single day!
+Thanksgiving weekend, the week of Washington's birthday, spring break for schools and colleges, and the two weeks around Easter are also extremely busy.
+To give you some idea of what busy means at Disneyland, more than 77,000 people have toured Disneyland Park in one day!
 While this level of attendance is far from typical, the possibility of its occurrence should prevent all but the ignorant and the foolish from challenging this mega-attraction at its busiest periods.
 For the record, attendance at Disney's California Adventure Park runs about one-third that of Disneyland Park.

 The least-busy time of all is from after Thanksgiving weekend until the week before Christmas.
-The next slowest times are September through the weekend preceding Thanksgiving, January 4 through the first week of March, and the week following Easter up to Memorial Day weekend.
+The next slowest times are September through the weekend preceding Thanksgiving, January 4 through the first week of March, and the week following Easter up to Memorial unofficial TIP In our opinion, the risk of encountering colder weather and closed attractions during an off-season visit to Disneyland is worth it.
+Day weekend.
 At the risk of being blasphemous, our research team was so impressed with the relative ease of touring in the fall and other "off" periods that we would rather take our children out of school for a few days than do battle with the summer crowds.
 Though we strongly recommend going to Disneyland in the fall or in the spring, it should be noted that there are certain trade-offs.
-The parks often close earlier on fall and spring days, sometimes early enough to eliminate evening parades and other live entertainment offerings.
+The parks often close earlier on fall, winter, and spring days, sometimes early enough to eliminate evening parades, fireworks, and other live-entertainment offerings such as Fan-tasmic!
 Also, because these are slow times of the year at Disneyland, you can anticipate that some rides and attractions may be closed for maintenance or renovation.
 Finally, if the parks open late and close early, it's tough to see everything, even if the crowds are light.

 Most readers who have tried Disney theme parks at varying times during the year agree.
-A gentleman from Ottawa, Ontario, who toured in early December, wrote: unofficial TIP In our opinion, the risk of encountering colder weather and closed attractions during an off-season visit to Disneyland is worth it.
+A gentleman from Ottawa, Ontario, who toured in early December, wrote: